ArmintasP/BombermanHs/README.md

 ### Testing
 ![Testing demo](testing.gif)

-Our parser is tested with variuos json strings both checking if the json is valid and whether it suits the game logic.
+Our parser is tested with variuos json strings.
+One part of the tests is dedicated to checking the parser, whether it succeeds with correct json grammar in `aPass` and whether it throws error messages with corrupted jsons in `aFail`.
+The other part of the tests are meant to test the parser which determines whether the json suits the game logic.
+Accordingly `gAPass` and `gAFail` tests are used for that.